Kong/docs.konghq.com/app/_src/gateway/kong-manager/consumer-groups.md

 * A "silver tier" with 10 requests per second
 * A "bronze tier" with 6 requests per 30 seconds

-The `consumer_groups` endpoint works together with the following plugins
+The `consumer_groups` endpoint works together with the following plugins:

 * [Rate Limiting Advanced](/hub/kong-inc/rate-limiting-advanced/)
 {% if_version gte:3.4.x %}